 Patent Quality and Firm Value: Evidence from Patent Examiners Busyness

-We study the causal effect of patent quality on firm value in the unique setting of patent examiner busyness which can negatively impact patent quality.
-This setting addresses the endogeneity issue as patent examiner busyness is unlikely related to firm fundamentals and mitigates endogeneity concerns to some extent, we explore a variety of identification approaches to establish the causal link.
+We study the causal effect of patent quality on firm value in a unique setting of patent examiner busyness which can negatively affect patent quality.
+This setting mitigates endogeneity concerns as patent examiner busyness is unlikely related to firm fundamentals and mitigates endogeneity concerns to some extent, we explore a variety of identification approaches to establish the causal link.
 Using a broad set of patent quality measures, we document strong evidence that patents allowed by busy examiners tend to have lower quality as they are associated with lower probabilities of future litigation, higher probabilities of being invalidated conditional on litigation, lower future citations, and lower operating performance of filing firms.
 Further, examiner busyness of firms’ patents significantly negatively predicts firms’ future stock returns, which is consistent with investor underreaction to examiner busyness.
-The return predictability of examiner busyness is stronger when firms have higher innovation intensity or there is limited investor attention to patent issuance.
-The effect of examiner busyness on returns last for two years without a reversal.
+The return predictability of examiner busyness increases in firms’ innovation intensity, product market threats, and limited investor attention to patent issuance.
+The abnormal returns associated with examiner busyness do not experience a long-term reversal.
 These results together provide strong evidence that patent quality has a substantial casual effect on firm value.

-Keywords: patent quality, patent examiners, firm value, stock returns, innovation, USPTO, investor underreaction
+Keywords: patent quality, patent examiners, examiner busyness, firm value, stock returns, innovation, USPTO, investor underreaction.

 JEL Classification: G14, G32, G41, O31